codingtherapist/myStretchApp/README.md

 ![display of homepage in mobile view with html vscode open next to it](https://res.cloudinary.com/dtamwfybo/image/upload/v1665518366/wire2_swux3k.png)

-## Optimizations To be added:
+## Optimizations being added:
+- Moving database from MongoDB to MySQL
 - Backend functions including bringing timer and stretch function serverside
 - Creating a database of images and gifs that include yoga poses categorized by body part to increase speed and efficiency
 - Adding ability to add stretches to database for other users to try
 - Adding a social feed
 - Creating ability to upload comments without needing to upload photo
-- Adding React
+- Transferring from EJS frontend to React framework
 - Updating HTML for accessibility
 - Simplifying functions for more efficiency